roninbar/ip-tcp-http/README.md

         1. The _IP header_, containing the IP addresses of the sender and recipient.
         1. The actual data, or _payload_.
     1. If the destination address belongs to the local network:
-        1. Translate the IP address to a physical address using the Address Resolution Protocol (ARP).
         1. Send the packet, using the link layer, directly to the destination.
     1. If the destination address does not belong to the local network:
         1. Use a _routing table_ to decide which gateway on the local network is closest to the packet's intended destination.
         1. Use the link layer to send the packet to that gateway (e.g. your DSL router).
         1. The gateway relays the packet to the other network.
-        1. Each hop brings the packet closer to its destination.
+    1. Repeat steps 2-3 until the packet reaches its destination.
+    1. At the destination, extract the payload from the packet.
 -   So, an Ethernet frame contains an IP packet, which, in turn, contains the payload.

 ![By en:User:Cburnett original work, colorization by en:User:Kbrose - Original artwork by en:User:Cburnett, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1546338](/images/UDP_encapsulation.svg)